bradford-johnson/twitter-analysis-project/README.md

 ## **💡 Inspiration**
 > I wanted to see what other people were saying about the same topics I am interested in, and I also wanted to see if others were saying more positive or negative things about each respective topic.
 Those topics being: **Rocket League**, **Pokémon Go**, **TopGolf**, and the hashtag "**#rstats**".
 >
 > I picked **Rocket League** and **Pokémon Go** because I enjoy playing these games. **TopGolf** because I am currently working there as an *IT Team Lead*, so I thought it would be interesting to see this topic as I am not very aware of the wider public perception of the player experience. “**#rstats**” I picked because I wanted to have one hashtag included in this topic group, and I have not yet investigated the hashtag in detail.
-This will let me see more about the Tweets with this hashtag, and the common themes that involve each other.
+This will let me see more about the Tweets with this hashtag, and the **common themes** that are mentioned in "**rstats**".
 ## **📊 The Data**
 > qwertyqwertyqwertyqwertyqwertyqwertyqwertyqwertyqwertyqwertyqwertyqwertyqwertyqwertyqwertyqwertyqwertyqwertyqwertyqwertyqwertyqwertyqwertyqwertyqwertyqwerty
 > qwertyqwertyqwertyqwertyqwertyqwertyqwertyqwertyqwertyqwertyqwertyqwertyqwertyqwerty